 Another interesting fact, ‘For all varieties, seeds contained the highest antioxidant capacities, phenolic content, and procyanidins, whereas the pulp had the lowest.’
 (Food Chemistry, Volume 122, Issue 4, 15 October 2010, Pages 1193-1198)

 I am very curious now, about the avocado seeds 🙂

 *2 slices of healthy bread or a bread substitute

 2. Cut avocado in half and scoop out the flesh into a cereal bowl.
-Peel and place the egg into the same bowl.
+Reserve the avocado skin.

-3. Add the eggs to the bowl and using a fork mash the avocado and egg.
+3. Add the eggs to the bowl and using a fork mash the avocado and eggs.

 4. Squeeze the grapefruit juice over the avocado mash and combine with the rest of ingredients.

 5. Divide the mash between two halves of the avocado skin and serve with Teff Crackers or enjoy on the favourite toast or your bread substitute.